 14. Shoot from different angles

 When you’re just starting out with mountain photography, it’s easy to get stuck in the habit of shooting from the same perspective over and over again – but whenever possible, I encourage you to mix it up!

-While you can photograph mountains from an infinite number of angles and perspectives, I’m going to focus on three broad approaches: low-angle, mid-mountain, and high-angle shooting.
+While you can photograph mountains from an infinite number of angles and perspectives, I’d like to focus on three broad approaches: low-angle, mid-mountain, and high-angle shooting.
 Note that each of these greatly impacts not just the appearance of the final image but also its mood and feel.

-Photographs of mountains made from a valley bottom looking up, make the mountains appear large and imposing.
-These low-angle shots provide space for an interesting foreground, and many classic landscapes have been made from this perspective.
+Photographs made from a valley bottom looking up will make the mountains appear large and imposing.
+These low-angle shots provide space for an interesting foreground, and many classic landscapes have been captured from this perspective.
 Though effective, there are drawbacks to shooting from the valley bottom.
 The low perspective means that the view is limited; there are no seas of mountain peaks spreading to the horizon.
-Light too is often difficult.
-The bottom of the valley is the last place to gain sunlight in the morning, and the first to lose it in the evening, so balancing light makes exposure tricky, and by the time the landscape is evenly lit, the sweet light of dawn or dusk is long past.
+Lighting is often difficult.
+The bottom of the valley is the last place to gain sunlight in the morning and the first to lose it in the evening, so balancing that light can make the exposure tricky.
+By the time the landscape is evenly lit, the sweet light of dawn or dusk will be long past.

-Capturing high-angle mountain photos is tricky.
+However, capturing great high-angle mountain photos is tough.
 Images made from the summit of peaks tend to make the surrounding landscape look small.
-I’ve taken photographs from peaks in which all the mountains look like rocky waves, rather than the towering summits they are.
-You can make up for this by adding a human to the shot, which provides scale.
-You remove the focus from the mountains, and place it on the human experience within them.
-It changes the image, making it less of a landscape, and more of a portrait or action shot, but the results can be effective.
+I’ve taken photographs from peaks in which all the mountains look like rocky waves rather than towering summits.
+You can make up for this by adding a human to the shot, which provides scale, plus it removes the focus from the mountains and places it on the human experience within them.
+The human element will change your image, making it less of a landscape and more of a portrait or action shot, but the approach can be very effective.

 15. Wait for the light